 In November 2020, Quoin Inc. entered into a Master Service Agreement with Therapeutics Inc. for the management of the preclinical and clinical development of QRX003 for Netherton Syndrome.
 The initial term of the agreement was three years with automatic one year extensions, and the agreement required the execution of individual work orders.
 Quoin Inc. may terminate any work order for any reason with 90 days written notice subject to costs incurred through termination and a defined termination fee, unless there is a material breach by Therapeutics Inc. A work order was entered into in June 2022 for the first QRX003 clinical study at an expected estimated cost of approximately \$4.4 million through 2024.
 An additional work order was entered into in December 2022 for a second QRX003 clinical study at an expected estimated cost of approximately \$830,000.
-For the three months ended March 31, 2024 and 2023, we incurred research and development expenses under these agreements of approximately \$489,000 and \$599,000 respectively.
+For the three and six months ended June 30, 2024 and 2023, we incurred research and development expenses under these agreements of approximately \$162,000 and \$650,000, and \$360,000 and \$959,000, respectively.

-In November 2021, we entered into a research agreement with Queensland University of Technology (QUT) for a pre-clinical research program for the development of a product to treat Netherton Syndrome of approximately \$250,000.
+In November 2021, we entered into a research agreement with Queensland University of Technology ("QUT") for a pre-clinical research program for the development of a product to treat Netherton Syndrome of approximately \$250,000.
 In May 2022, we entered into a second research agreement with QUT for the development of a product to treat Scleroderma of approximately \$610,000.
-Each agreement remains in place until the completion of the research program, which in each case was initially anticipated to be 18 months from execution.
-For the three months ended March 31, 2024 and 2023, we incurred research and development costs related to these agreements of approximately \$0 and \$138,000 respectively.
+Each agreement remains in place until the completion of the research program.
+For the three and six months ended June 30, 2024 we did not incur any costs related to these agreements.
+For the three and six months ended June 30, 2023, we incurred research and development costs related to these agreements of approximately \$138,000 and \$276,000 respectively.